 Since its alpha testing days, Rare has been honoring Sea of Thieves players with in-game Easter eggs that commemorate outstanding community contributions and milestones such as the first death by falling and the grossest overindulgence in bananas.
-There's a massive list of the player skeletons, plaques, engravings, and wanted posters scattered around the map over on the Sea of Thieves wiki (opens in new tab), and next week's content update will task you with hunting them down.
+There's a massive list of the player skeletons, plaques, engravings, and wanted posters scattered around the map over on the Sea of Thieves wiki, and next week's content update will task you with hunting them down.
 It's not unlike the graffiti used in CS:GO to immortalize big moments.

 In his latest dev update (embedded above), Sea of Thieves executive producer Joe Neate says that the January content update will add a new NPC named Umbra who will send us searching for these hidden landmarks in return for commendations and new tattoos.